THE VESTS OF WHITE OAK MOUNTAIN, W.VA.

 Columbus Washington Vest and Malinda Jane Cochran

 Columbus “Lum” Washington Vest was born 28 June 1856, Summers County, W.Va., a son of Jackson Vest and wife Nancy Lilly.
 Go to Vest Page 1 for more about his birth family.
 (Note: A Shady Spring history book erroneously lists his name as Christopher Columbus Vest.
 His birth record is for Columbia, a female.)
-Lum died 02 Jan 1935.
-Malinda Jane Cochran was born 30 Sept 1857 in Franklin County, Va., a daughter of Charles Cochran and Ruth Radford.
-She died 07 March 1933 in Summers County, W.Va.
+Lum died on 02 Jan 1935.
+Malinda Jane Cochran was born 0n 30 Sept 1857 in Franklin County, Va., a daughter of Charles Cochran and Ruth Radford.
+Malinda died 07 March 1933 in Summers County, W.Va.
 (Go the the Vest/Cochran Page 4 for more about her birth family.)
 Mr. and Mrs. Vest lived on White Oak Mountain in Raleigh County, W.Va., near the Summers County line.
 Their house was burned down in the 1980s, leaving only a chimney to mark the spot.
 But the land is still owned by Vest descendants.
 Columbus' death certificate.
 Malinda's death certificate.
 They are buried in the Anderson Vest Cemetery, Summers County, W.Va.
 Find a Grave.
+As far as I know, Columbus and Malinda had five children: Leonard, Ethiel, Sanford, Luther and Callie.
+There is a suggestion in some records that there may have been a sixth child.
+Here is my research: The Sixth Child?

 Children of Columbus and Malinda Vest